John Fell Fund

 This is a University of Oxford fund intended to foster creativity and a proactive approach to research opportunities in all subject areas, and particularly interdisciplinary fields.
 It will make seed corn and start-up grants, and provide funds to stimulate applications to external funding bodies.

-- In addition, the Division is allocated a separate annual funding stream; this is used to support Divisional strategic initiatives
+In addition, the Medical Sciences Division is allocated a separate annual funding stream; this is used to support Divisional strategic initiatives.

 Please see the University John Fell Fund website for termly deadlines for Main and Small Award applications.
 Your department may have an internal process ahead of the advertised deadline so please check their procedure before you start writing your application.

 Professor Gail Hayward (Primary Care Health Sciences)

 INVESTIGATING THE FEASIBILITY OF AN OBSTETRIC SURVEILLANCE AND RESEARCH SYSTEM IN ASSAM, INDIA

 Professor Charlie Stagg (Nuffield Department of Clinical Neurosciences) discusses how Wellcome ISSF and John Fell Funding allowed her group to establish world-leading neurophysiological resources at Oxford.
 Find out more.